wokka112/TM470_Scoreboard/README.md

 ## Getting Started

 Clone the repository: https://github.com/wokka112/TM470_Scoreboard.

 Use any IDE of your choice to start viewing and editing files.
-Android Studio is a free IDE for Android development produced by Google.
+Android Studio is an easy to use free IDE for Android development produced by Google that you can use.

 ### Prerequisites